Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Result

 \subsection{Evolution after bounce to disk formation}

 For all the collapse models, a proto-neutron star is initially formed after the core bounce together with the standing accretion shock formation.
 Subsequently, due to the matter accretion from the outer region, the proto-neutron star collapses to a black hole.
-The black-hole formation time is $t_\mathrm{pb}=0.3$, 2.3, 0.9, and 0.9\,s for models \texttt{T20}, \texttt{AD20x2}, \texttt{AD09x1}, and \texttt{AD20x1}, respectively (denoted by $t_\mathrm{BH}$ in Table~\ref{tab:results}).
+The black-hole formation time is $t_\mathrm{pb}=0.9$, 0.9, and 2.3\,s for models \texttt{AD09x1}, \texttt{AD20x1}, and \texttt{AD20x2}, respectively (denoted by $t_\mathrm{BH}$ in Table~\ref{tab:results}).
 Here $t_\mathrm{pb}$ denotes the time after the core bounce.
 For model \texttt{AD20x2}, the formation of the black hole is delayed due to the significant centrifugal-effect associated with the rapid rotation.
-The earlier collapse for model \texttt{T20} reflects a high mass-infall rate after the core bounce (see Fig.~\ref{fig:disk}).
 These results illustrate that the formation process of the black hole (and subsequent evolution process of the black hole and disk) depends on the profiles of the density and specific angular momentum of the progenitor stars.

 For seconds after the black-hole formation, the infalling matter does not have enough angular momentum to form disks, and thus, it is swallowed simply by the black hole.
-A geometrically thin disk starts forming at $t_\mathrm{pb}\approx 1.5$, 5.0, 7.0, and 10.5\,s at which the black-hole mass is $M_\mathrm{BH}/M_\odot \approx 3.5$, 4.5, 5.0, and 7.0 for models \texttt{T20}, \texttt{AD20x2}, \texttt{AD09x1}, and \texttt{AD20x1}, respectively (see, e.g., panel (a) of Fig.~\ref{fig:snapshotsT20} for model \texttt{T20}).
+A geometrically thin disk starts forming at $t_\mathrm{pb}\approx 7.0$, 10.5, and 5.0\,s at which the black-hole mass is $M_\mathrm{BH}/M_\odot \approx 5.0$, 7.0, and 4.5 for models \texttt{AD09x1}, \texttt{AD20x1}, and \texttt{AD20x2}, respectively (see, e.g., panel (a) of Fig.~\ref{fig:snapshotsAD20x1} for model \texttt{AD20x1}).
 The above black-hole mass is consistent with the ones inferred from the distributions of density and specific angular momentum of the progenitor stars (see \S~\ref{subsec:model}).